bitfocus/companion-module-sennheiser-digital6000/companion/HELP.md

 ### Not Supported

-The following controls or feedbacks are not currently supported by the SSC API.
+The following controls or feedbacks are not supported by the SSC API.

 #### EM 6000

 Transmission Mode (LR, LD).
 Command Mode.
-Tx Sync Settings (Power LED Mode, RF Power).
+Tx Sync Settings (Name, Power LED Mode, RF Power).

 #### L 6000